nk113/locomotive-rails/README.md

 In the same directory clone **locomotive-rails** with destination name whatever you like but with no special character like '-'.
 Here I specify ```railsapp``` as an example.

+**Rails Application Name**

+You might need to update Rackfile if you change the destination name -- rails application name -- to what you want.

 ```sh
 git clone git@github.com:nk113/locomotive-rails.git railsapp
 ```